-The benefit of creating a set of standard identifier codes to name your SKUs by is that with repeated use, you and your employees will begin to memorize them, and eventually be able to read and interpret SKUs quickly.
-You don't need to have a great long-form descriptive title for each item because you'll be able to look at a SKU and know exactly the type of product that it's representing.
-Save that long-form descriptive click-bait title for display on your marketplace(s) and your website(s)!
+The benefit of creating a set of standard identifier codes to name your SKUs by is that you and your employees will begin to memorize them, and eventually be able to read and interpret SKUs quickly.
+Remember, you don’t need to have a great long-form descriptive title for each item because you’ll be able to look at a SKU and know exactly the type of product that it’s representing.
+So, save that long-form descriptive click-bait title for display on your marketplace(s) and your website(s)!

 SKU Naming Best Practices

 There are no rules when it comes to SKU naming, but here are a few do’s and don’ts that you might want to consider to make things easier on yourself and your employees:

 - Keep it short

 - Use identifier codes like ‘s’ for small and ‘rd’ for red